microsoft/sfs-client/README.md

 The script can be run multiple times as it does not replace what has been installed, and updates dependencies.
 It also sets up useful command-line aliases that can be used while developing.

+## Consuming the library

+This library is distributed as Source Code and meant for consumption in this format.
+Below we outline how to easily consume us through the vcpkg tool, but feel free to use other methods to incorporate the source.

+### vcpkg

+The [vcpkg](https://vcpkg.io/) tool is a Microsoft dependency manager for C/C++.
+It works "for all platforms, buildsystems, and workflows".
+In general the dependencies are registered in the central vcpkg registry, where the "portfile" recipes are hosted.
+These files indicate the way the dependencies should be acquired and built.

+One of the features it provides is also a way to find dependencies listed in the local filesystem.
+See the [overlay-ports](https://learn.microsoft.com/en-us/vcpkg/concepts/overlay-ports) feature to see that.
+We are not hosted in the central vcpkg registry, but we provide a template overlay-port for easy consumption of the library.
+See the [sfs-client-vcpkg-port](./sfs-client-vcpkg-port) folder for the files you need to have in your local repository in order to consume us.
+A few placeholders have to be filled in on those files.

 ## Formatting

 This project is currently using the clang-format tool to format its source code according to predefined rules.